The Giclee Process

 Defining Giclee

-The definition of giclee has varied widely since its inception in the late 1980s.
-At Archival Arts, a giclee print is not simply an inkjet print.
-Giclee is a specific process for creating high-quality prints of artwork.
-We use the term “giclee” specifically for the process of reproducing a physical work of art, with museum quality, on archival media.
+Since its inception in the late 1980's, Giclee has been defined in many ways.
+At Archival Arts, Giclee is a specific process for creating high-quality prints of artwork.
+Archival Arts uses the term "giclee" specifically for the process of reproducing a physical work of art, with museum quality, on archival media.
 We do not consider prints derived from a digital photograph or digital art to be giclee.
-We would call these “archival pigment prints” or simply digital prints.
+These prints would be called "archival pigment prints" or simply digital prints.

 Capture

 Giclee requires a capture of the original art on a professional quality camera or scanner.
-The capture is the most important part of the process and must be performed with extremely high resolution to ensure the best quality print.
+The capture is the most important part of the process and must be performed with extremely high resolution to ensure the best quality.

-Unfortunately, smart phones, consumer grade scanners, point and shoot cameras, and even most professional SLR cameras do not render the kind of quality needed to create a museum quality print.
-The best giclee studios employ cameras that capture 50 to 100 megapixels of information in one shot.
-It is very important that the capture system has the best quality lens to ensure that every brush stroke translates to the final print in razor-sharp detail.
-Bright, soft, color-balanced lighting is also critical to reproducing colors as close to the original as possible.
+Unfortunately smart phones, consumer grade scanners, point and shoot cameras, and even most professional SLR cameras do not offer the clarity needed to create a museum quality print.
+The best giclee studios employ cameras that capture 80 to 100 megapixels of information.
+It is important that the capture system has the best quality lens to ensure razor-sharp detail.
+Bright, soft, color-balanced lighting is also critical to reproducing colors accurately.

 Color Correction

-Even the best digital capture systems tend to either exaggerate or desaturate colors.
-An expert eye is needed to make corrections to the digital file so every print is as close to the original as possible, without spending hours of trial and error to achieve accuracy.
-Since giclee prints are created with a limited number of inks, it is not possible to reproduce the full gamut of paint colors.
-For this reason we sometimes ask for a bit of flexibility on the final color.
+Even the best digital capture systems either exaggerate or desaturate colors.
+An expert eye is needed to make corrections to the digital file so every print matches the original as close as possible.
+Since giclee prints contain a limited number of inks, it is not possible to reproduce the full gamut of paint colors.
+For this reason we ask for flexibility on the final color.

 Proofing